Valuative invariants for large classes of matroids: Applications to basic valuative invariants

 There exist several proofs in the literature of the fact that the map $\mathfrak{M}\to \mathbb{Z}[x,y]$ given by $\M \mapsto T_{\M}(x,y)$ is a valuative invariant.
-For instance, see \cite[Lemma 3.4]{speyer-conjecture} or the more general version \cite[Theorem 5.4]{ardila-fink-rincon}.
-Furthermore, it is possible to recover the Tutte polynomial as a linear specification of the $\mathcal{G}$-invariant, which then shows that it is a valuation.
+For instance, see \cite[Lemma~3.4]{speyer-conjecture} or the more general version \cite[Theorem~5.4]{ardila-fink-rincon}.
+It is possible to recover the Tutte polynomial as a linear specialization of the $\mathcal{G}$-invariant, which of course shows that it is a valuation.
 However, using the convolution property of Ardila and Sanchez, it is possible to obtain yet another and rather compact proof of the valuativeness.
+We include this for the sake of completeness.

 \begin{teo} The map $T : \mathfrak{M} \to \mathbb{Z}[x,y]$, which associates to each matroid its Tutte polynomial, is a valuative invariant. \end{teo}

 \begin{proof} Consider the following two maps $f,g:\mathfrak{M} \to \mathbb{Z}[x,y]$ defined by